-During 2017/18, the Reserve Bank continued to direct significant resources towards the delivery of a number of large and complex multi-year projects.
-These include the renovation of banking applications and systems, the upgrade of Australia's banknotes and the development of infrastructure to facilitate real-time retail payments, which was publicly launched in February 2018.
-Successful completion of these projects will ensure high-quality services are maintained for the Bank's clients and the Australian public.
+During the past year, the Reserve Bank continued to direct significant resources towards the delivery or completion of a number of large and complex multi-year projects.
+These include the renovation of banking applications and systems, the upgrade of Australia's banknotes and the development of infrastructure to facilitate real-time retail payments.
+Successfully completing and embedding these projects will ensure high-guality services are maintained for the Bank's clients and the Australian public.
 The risks associated with project work are carefully managed so that adequate resources are available, nominated project deadlines are met and change management is effective.
 Project steering committees play an important role in overseeing the management of these risks.